milaboratory/docs/docs/mixcr/reference/mixcr-export.md

 Tag type will be used for filtering tags for export.

-These fields available for both `exportAlignments` and `exportClones`:

-`-lengthOf <gene_feature>`
-: Export length of specified gene feature.

-`-allLengthOf [<from_reference_point> <to_reference_point>]`
-: Export length for all gene features between specified reference points (in separate columns).

-For example, `-allLengthOf FR3Begin FR4End` will export `-lengthOf FR3`, `-lengthOf CDR3`, `-lengthOf FR4`.

-By default, boundaries will be got from analysis parameters if possible or `FR1Begin FR4End` otherwise.

-`-nFeature <gene_feature>`
-: Export nucleotide sequence of specified gene feature

-`-allNFeatures [<from_reference_point> <to_reference_point>]`
-: Export nucleotide sequences for all gene features between specified reference points (in separate columns).

-For example, `-allNFeatures FR3Begin FR4End` will export `-nFeature FR3`, `-nFeature CDR3`, `-nFeature FR4`.

-By default, boundaries will be got from analysis parameters if possible or `FR1Begin FR4End` otherwise.

-`-aaFeature <gene_feature>`
-: Export amino acid sequence of specified gene feature

-`-allAAFeatures [<from_reference_point> <to_reference_point>]`
-: Export amino acid sequence for all gene features between specified reference points (in separate columns).

-For example, `-allAAFeatures FR3Begin FR4End` will export `-aaFeature FR3`, `-aaFeature CDR3`, `-aaFeature FR4`.

-By default, boundaries will be got from analysis parameters if possible or `FR1Begin FR4End` otherwise.

-`-nMutations <gene_feature>`
-: Extract nucleotide mutations for specific gene feature; relative to germline sequence.

-`-allNMutations [<from_reference_point> <to_reference_point>]`
-: Extract nucleotide mutations relative to germline sequence for all gene features between specified reference points (in separate columns).

-For example, `-allNMutations FR3Begin FR4End` will export `-nMutations FR3`, `-nMutations CDR3`, `-nMutations FR4`.

-By default, boundaries will be got from analysis parameters if possible or `FR1Begin FR4End` otherwise.

-`-nMutationsRelative <gene_feature> <relative_to_gene_feature>`
-: Extract nucleotide mutations for specific gene feature relative to another feature.

-`-aaMutations <gene_feature>`
-: Extract amino acid mutations for specific gene feature

-`-allAAMutations [<from_reference_point> <to_reference_point>]`
-: Extract amino acid nucleotide mutations relative to germline sequence for all gene features between specified reference points (in separate columns).

-For example, `-allAAMutations FR3Begin FR4End` will export `-aaMutations FR3`, `-aaMutations CDR3`, `-aaMutations FR4`.

-By default, boundaries will be got from analysis parameters if possible or `FR1Begin FR4End` otherwise.

-`-aaMutationsRelative <gene_feature> <relative_to_gene_feature>`
-: Extract amino acid mutations for specific gene feature relative to another feature.

-`-mutationsDetailed <gene_feature>`
-: Detailed list of nucleotide and corresponding amino acid mutations.
-Format `<nt_mutation>:<aa_mutation_individual>:<aa_mutation_cumulative>`, where `<aa_mutation_individual>` is an expected amino acid mutation given no other mutations have occurred, and `<aa_mutation_cumulative>` amino acid mutation is the observed amino acid mutation combining effect from all others.

-`-allMutationsDetailed [<from_reference_point> <to_reference_point>]`
-: Detailed list of nucleotide and corresponding amino acid mutations for all gene features between specified reference points (in separate columns).

-For example, `-allMutationsDetailed FR3Begin FR4End` will export `-mutationsDetailed FR3`, `-mutationsDetailed CDR3`, `-mutationsDetailed FR4`.

-By default, boundaries will be got from analysis parameters if possible or `FR1Begin FR4End` otherwise.

-`-mutationsDetailedRelative <gene_feature> <relative_to_gene_feature>`
-: Detailed list of nucleotide and corresponding amino acid mutations written, positions relative to specified gene feature.
-Format <nt_mutation>:<aa_mutation_individual>:<aa_mutation_cumulative>, where <aa_mutation_individual> is an expected amino acid mutation given no other mutations have occurred, and <aa_mutation_cumulative> amino acid mutation is the observed amino acid mutation combining effect from all other.
-WARNING: format may change in following versions.

 ### Alignment-specific fields

 The following fields are only available for `exportAlignments`: